 Please note: Students who wish to change clinical sites after registration may only do so by an even exchange with another student prior to first day of the semester.
 Such an exchange is the responsibility of the student(s).
-All students involved in the exchange must meet with the Health Care Coordinator to complete the process prior to the first day of the semester.
+All students involved in the exchange must meet with the Coordinator of Health Science Education to complete the process prior to the first day of the semester.

-Clinical Sites Frequently Used - A wide variety of clinical sites throughout the state are used to achieve clinical objectives.
+Clinical Sites - A wide variety of clinical sites throughout the state are used to achieve clinical objectives.
 Clinical times, days and sites are subject to change without notice based on availability of clinical sites and faculty.
 Faculty will attempt to notify students about these changes as soon as possible, but there may be times when there is no advance notice.
 Admission to the nursing program guarantees a clinical seat, however it may not be the student's first choice.
-The faculty will amend a student schedule if deemed necessary.